nhsuk/simple-conditions-prototypes/views/flu/main-content-after.md

 The flu vaccine reduces the risk of catching flu as well as spreading it to others.

-It’s best to get the vaccine before the start of the flu season (December to March).
+It’s more effective to get the vaccine before the start of the flu season (December to March).

 [Flu: vaccination: how and where to get it](http://www.nhs.uk/conditions/vaccinations/pages/flu-influenza-vaccine.aspx)